xiaoxiaozhihuishu/MFMO/README.md

     MIC-mRMR: run the MFMO/MICmRMR_sel.py to restrict the number of selected feature and get top 10 important features

     Identification of radiomic biomarkers : run the MFMO/sel_shap.py to get the final 10 radiomic biomarkers

+    comparision with prvious works

+    comparision LR classifier with other classifier